runtimejpp/MERN_API/README.md

-API using the mern-track credit: Traversty Media
+API using the MERN stack credit: Traversty Media